fsharp/fsharp.org/community/projects/index.md

    and interval calculus with examples

-*  [DiffSharp](http://gbaydin.github.io/DiffSharp/) - An automated differentiation library to incorporate derivative calculus with minimimal changes to existing algorithms.
+*  [DiffSharp](http://gbaydin.github.io/DiffSharp/) - An automated differentiation library to incorporate derivative calculus with minimal changes to existing algorithms.

 <br />